AudunWangen/MovieTweet/README.md

 ## Installation

-Copy the script anywhere you like and change twitter username and password, bit.ly username and key and change p_id in the xmlsource-variable.
+Copy the script anywhere you like and change twitter username and password, bit.ly username and key and change p_id to the id of your cinema.
+See comments in the scripts for further information.

 Make sure the script is executable, and run it manually or make a daily cronjob/scheduled task.